LOVE BEYOND BOUNDARIES

 Danish people have a specific way of expressing love on February 14.
 Poetically named, snowdrops are white flowers sent to a loved one on Valentine's Day.

-But it's not all flowers and chocolates; people in Denmark have a different and very original way of pleasing their partners: the creative Gaekkebrev.
-These humorous poems not only make you laugh but also contain witty rhymes and riddles.
-To add an element of mystery, the author's name is coded, turning it into a guessing game.
-There's also a fun twist.
+But it's not all flowers and chocolates; people in Denmark have a different and very original way of pleasing their partners: Gaekkebrev.
+These humorous poems not only make you laugh but also contain witty rhymes.
+To add some mystery, the author's name is coded, turning it into a guessing game.
 If you successfully guess your sweetheart's name, you earn a treat: an Easter egg later in the year.
-Love in Denmark is not just sweet; it's a playful adventure!
+Love in Denmark is very fun!

 10